Avi991/Samsung-PD-training-/README.md

         - Sequential Logic cloning

 Sequential Constant Propogation

-Consider a case where asynchronous reset D Flip-flop is fed with d = 0(i.e GND) always so the output will always be 0 irrespective of the timing or circuit.
+For understanding we took asynchronous reset D Flip-flop is fed with d = 0(i.e GND) always so the output will always be 0 irrespective of the clock or circuit.

 Advanced

 State Optimisation: This is optimisation of unused state.
 Using this technique we can come up with most optimised state machine.

-Cloning : It is an optimization technique that duplicates a cell to reduce the load on heavily loaded cell.
+Cloning : It is an optimization technique that replicates a cell to reduce the load on heavily loaded cell.
 This technique is usually preffered while performing PHYSICAL AWARE SYNTHESIS.
 Lets consider a flop A which is connected to flop B and flop C through a combination logic.
-If B and C are placed far from A in the flooerplan, there is a routing path delay.
+If B and C are placed far from A in the floorplan, there is a routing path delay.
 To avoid this, we connect A to two intermediate flops and then from these flops the output is sent to B and C thereby decreasing the delay.
-This process is called cloning since we are generating two new flops with same functionality as A.
+This phenomenon is called cloning since we are generating two new flops with same functionality as A.

 Retiming : Sequential circuits can be optimised by retiming.
 The combinational section of the circuitry is unaffected as it only rearranges the registers in the circuit.
 It is a powerful sequential optimization technique used to move registers across the combinational logic or to optimize the number of registers to improve performance via power-delay trade-off, without changing the input-output behavior of the circuit.